langtech/langtech.github.com/aikuma/howto.md

 To go back to the [main screen](#Main) at any time press the Aikuma logo in the top left-hand corner of the screen.

+<a name="Sensitivity"></a>
+###Default sensitivity###
+This slider allows you to set the default sensitivity that will be used in the [voice-activated commentary](#Voice).
+You will still be able to change the sensitivity for each recording, but this will change the default point on the slider.

 Updating Aikuma
 ---------------

 If you have downloaded Aikuma through the Google Play Store you will be notified when a new version is available.
 We recommend you update to newer versions where possible, as this tutorial will always give information on how to use the most current version.

 When you download a new version it will ask you to delete the old version.
 This is absolutely fine to do.
 You will not lose any recordings.
 All recordings and users will be available when you open the new version of Aikuma.

+You can see what version of Aikuma you are using on the [settings](#Settings) page.

 Credits
 -------